'It's not all about goals' - Greenwood defends his form amid lengthy Man Utd drought | Goal.com

 Mason Greenwood has defended his form at Manchester United amid a lengthy scoring drought, insisting "it's not all about goals".

-Unfortunately, the 19-year-old has been far less prolific this season and has thusly struggled to hold down a regular spot in Ole Gunnar Solskjaer's starting XI, but he believes too much focus has been placed upon his output in the final third.
+However, the 19-year-old has been far less prolific this season and has struggled to hold down a regular spot in Ole Gunnar Solskjaer's starting XI, but he believes too much focus has been placed upon his output in the final third.

 What's been said?